-Woman Refuses To Come Down From 30-Foot Tree In Canoga Park
+Woman Climbs Down From 30-Foot Tree After 11 Hours

 The woman appeared to be under the influence of a narcotic when she went up into the tree.
 She spent the night wrapped in the blanket.

-“She’s agitated, wants to be left alone, and uncooperative at this point,” Scott said.

-A mental health team brought out overnight said the woman did not meet the criteria to be forcibly brought down out of the tree.
+Because she seemed scattered while communicating with firefighters, a mental health team brought out overnight to evaluate her.
+They said the woman did not meet the criteria to be forcibly brought down out of the tree.

 Los Angeles City Fire set up a ladder and an inflatable cushion if the woman decides to come down.
 Police officials said the woman is not technically breaking any laws and cannot be forced down from the tree.